DevTools77/Installer/README.md

 # Installer

-A installer to install ANY of the projects in this org.
+A installer to install ANY of the projects in our organization.